Towards Social Role-Based Interruptibility Management: Implications

-A socio-technical design approach \cite{Baxter2011} can help mitigate the risks related to misuse and workplace surveillance.
-A key concept of socio-technical design is that the performance of a to be designed system depends on the joint optimization of technical \textit{and} social subsystems \cite{Baxter2011}.
-In a workplace environment, social subsystems would include employees' and employers' interests and requirements that had to be weighted and equally considered.
+A socio-technical design approach could mitigate risks related to misuse and workplace surveillance.
+A key concept of socio-technical design is that the performance of a to-be-designed system depends on the joint optimization of technical \textit{and} social subsystems.
+Social subsystems include employees' and employers' interests and requirements that have to be weighted and equally considered in a workplace environment.
 The risk of misuse and workplace surveillance would then be addressed by system design.
-The inclusion of employee and employer representatives combined with an open discussion about the benefits and risks of social role classification at work might also be a driving factor to prevent misuse and surveillance intentions.
-Employees should \begin{enumerate*} \item not be obligated to use such a system at work, and \item has the right to revoke their consent at any time. \end{enumerate*} Regarding individuals' privacy, the use of multi-device data to improve social role classification performances bears another challenge.
-Contextual information has to be aggregated to build meaningful machine learning models.
-Therefore, we investigated classification models built on application sequences only to minimize the amount of contextual information needed to extract social roles.
-To further protect the exploitation of sensitive information, privacy-preserving machine learning models and methods related to differential privacy \cite{Dwork2006} might help.
-Finally, a careful and interdisciplinary design of social role-based interruption management systems is needed to ensure users' transparency and acceptance.
-Transparent and self-explanatory machine learning models that display rules and automated decisions to their users \cite{Mehrotra2016a} might help to gain users' trust and acceptance.
-Although there are risks for misuse and surveillance, we believe that incorporating social roles can significantly support individuals in managing their interruptibility and maintaining wellbeing and work-life balance.
-People might become aware of their social role patterns, identify possible shortcomings, and adjust their behavior according to their preferences.
+The use of multi-device data to build meaningful machine learning models bears additional privacy issues.
+To protect the exploitation of sensitive information, privacy-preserving machine learning models and methods related to differential privacy \cite{Dwork2006} might help.
+Furthermore, we propose processing the data anonymously and in compliance with GDPR directly on the user's device.